-Department of Addiction Studies, Psychology and Social Work Graduate Faculty Department Interim Chairperson: Dr. Vicki Michels

-Director School Psychology Program: Dr. Penny Craven
+Department of Behavioral Sciences and Criminal Justice Chair: Dr. Vicki Michels Education Specialist in School Psychology Program Director: Dr. Penny Craven

 The Education Specialist Program in School Psychology prepares students for national certification as School Psychologists and meets ESPB standards to practice in North Dakota (please check with your state licensing board for specific criteria for locations outside North Dakota).
 Graduate students participate in a rigorous three-year program.
-The program emphasizes hands-on experiences culminating in a one year, 1,200-hour internship.
-The program also emphasizes rural school psychology in the coursework.
+The program emphasizes hands-on experiences culminating in a one-year, 1,200-hour internship.
+The program emphasizes rural school psychology in the coursework.

 The program provides students with the theoretical and practical skills to be effective school psychologists.
 The curriculum emphasizes assessment, intervention techniques, collaborative frameworks, and consultative strategies through practicums and rural outreach opportunities.
-The program trains practitioners who are culturally competent service providers and explores social justice issues in North Dakota with emphasis on American Indian populations.
+The program trains practitioners who are culturally competent service providers and explores social justice issues in North Dakota with an emphasis on American Indian populations.